diamonddelt/aws-solutions-architect-associate-prep/vpc/notes.md

 10. There is `no transitive peering` in VPCs
 11. Network ACLs are `Stateless`, whereas Security Groups are `stateful`
 12. You `can block specific IP addresses using Network ACLs`, but you can't do that with Security Groups
+12. You `cannot enable flow logs for peered VPCs unless the peer VPC is in your account`.
+13. You cannot `tag` a flow log
+14. After you create a flow log, you `cannot change it's configuration`